Procurement Overview for Vendors

 - Architects, Landscape Architects

-The Department of Public Works maintains a list of pre-qualified contractors/firms for:
+The Department of Public Works maintains a list of pre-qualified contractors and firms for:

 - Subcontractors are required to be pre-qualified on some projects.